-The National Pest Management Association encourages homeowners to rodent-proof their homes
+National Pest Management Association wants homeowners to protect homes

 Temperatures are dropping here in Southeast Florida and rodents are heading indoors.
 Each winter, rodents invade approximately 21 million U.S. homes.
 To help the public understand the health and property risks associated with rodents, the National Pest Management Association (NPMA) has designated November 16 – 22 as Rodent Awareness Week.

 “The speed with which rodents reproduce, coupled with the fact that they can squeeze through spaces as small as a dime should be of major concern for every homeowner during the colder months,” said Missy Henriksen, Vice President of Public Affairs for the NPMA.
 “Not only are rodents notorious carriers of disease and bacteria, they can gnaw through wiring, putting homes at risk for electrical fires.”